Samantha Morton: 2015–present: Roles in television

 Beginning in 2017, Morton has starred in the Hulu period drama series Harlots.
 She portrays Margaret Wells, the madam of a low-class brothel who seeks to improve her fortunes.
 The response from critics and audiences has been highly positive.
 The Telegraph found her to be the "standout performer", and The Atlantic noted: "While the role doesn't give Morton the same room to flex her acting muscles as, say, Woody Allen's Sweet and Lowdown, she gives depth and moral conflict to a character who could easily be a pantomime dame in the wrong hands".

 In July 2018, it was announced that Morton had been cast in the role of Alpha in The Walking Dead, making her first appearance in February 2019.
 Alpha is the villainous leader of the Whisperers, a mysterious group of survivors of a zombie apocalypse who—as a method of self-concealment—wear skins taken from the undead.

-Since 11 September 2022, Morton stars as Catherine de' Medici in the Starz television series The Serpent Queen.
-Also in 2022, Morton returned to the big screen in three different roles: in The Whale she played the ex-wife of Brendan Fraser's reclusive and morbidly obese professor; in Save the Cinema she starred as a hairdresser campaigning to save a local theater from closing; and in She Said, Morton played Zelda Perkins, who revealed to New York Times reporter Jodi Kantor the details of non-disclosure agreements by which sexual assault victims of Harvey Weinstein, co-founder and at that time co-chairman of Miramax Films, her former employer, were bound.
+In 2022, Morton began starring as Catherine de' Medici in the Starz television series The Serpent Queen.
+Also in 2022, Morton returned to the big screen in three different roles: in The Whale, she played the ex-wife of Brendan Fraser's reclusive and morbidly obese professor; in Save the Cinema, she starred as a hairdresser campaigning to save a local theater from closing; and in She Said, Morton played Zelda Perkins, who revealed to New York Times reporter Jodi Kantor the details of non-disclosure agreements by which sexual assault victims of Harvey Weinstein, co-founder and at that time co-chairman of Miramax Films, her former employer, were bound.

-As a musician Morton is a member of the duo Sam Morton, along with Richard Russell.
+As a musician, Morton is a member of the duo Sam Morton, along with Richard Russell.
 The duo's debut studio album, Daffodils & Dirt, was released in 2024.

+Morton portrays Circe, a goddess who bewitches Odysseus and his crew, in Christopher Nolan's 2026 film, The Odyssey.
+Her performance has received acclaim; Nolan and the film's crew reportedly applauded after one of her takes.